-- 5.29.
+- 5.28.
+Ofgem will circulate the SY11 Broader Group notification template to suppliers ahead of the Regulations coming into force.
+The Broader Group notification template must be completed and submitted to Ofgem by email WHD@ofgem.gov.uk. - 5.29.
 Any amendments to approved notifications must be submitted to Ofgem.
 Approval of amendments will follow the process outlined for initial notifications.
 Suppliers must have received our approval before implementing the amendments.
 Amendments can be submitted using the same templates as initial notifications.
 For minor amendments, suppliers should contact us to agree the best method for notification. - 5.30.
-If a supplier believes there is a risk that it will not be able to meet its minimum level of spending on Broader Group activity, despite making all reasonable efforts, it must notify us by 15 December of that scheme year.
-We will then determine whether the supplier is likely to spend below the minimum Broader Group amount and offset this with increased spending against Industry Initiatives.
+If a supplier believes there is a risk that it will not be able to meet its minimum level of spending on Broader Group activity, despite making all reasonable efforts, it must notify us by 15 December of that scheme year.39 We will then determine whether the supplier is likely to spend below the minimum Broader Group amount and offset this with increased spending against Industry Initiatives.
 Refer to Chapter 8 section 'Mid-year report: Transfer of Broader Group obligation' for details.

-Regulation 15B(1)
+39 Regulation 15B(1)